 In November 2019, the group released their debut LP ‘The Deep’, which earned airplay on PBS 106.7 FM, and grabbed the attention of media publications Beat Magazine, Happy Magazine, and The Age’s Spectrum.
 Recurring themes throughout the album loosely interpret the legend of the “Swamp Siren”: a being who exists deep within the forest, luring human victims in for sacrifice to the land.
 It’s a sonic amalgamation of punchy, fuzz-driven riff rock, and alternative overtones.

 ‘Creek have grown and matured over the years.
 Their evolution is evident across the album, which combines new and older singles.’ -Beat Magazine.

-Emerging from the Naarm/Melbourne corona virus lockdowns of 2020 with a whole new perspective on life, the band delve deep into the roots of human connection for their upcoming two-part EP, ‘Bluestone’.
+Emerging from the Naarm/Melbourne corona virus lockdowns of the early 2020's with a whole new perspective on life, the band delve deep into the roots of human connection for their upcoming EP, ‘Bluestone’.

 Dylan Breshears - guitar, vocals, microkorg